Shirl3/Qisang-Lin-assign1-python/README.md

-This is the assignmnet for each session in python of data science.
+This is the assignmnet1 for session 1 in python of data science.
-eg: exercise for session 1 is QISANG LIN ASSIGNMENT 1 PYTHON.